Table of Contents

 Draconic Fury

-In addition, your companion's flying speed increases to 60 feet, and it can remain airborne while you are riding it.
+In addition, your companion's flying speed increases to 60 feet, and it can remain airborne even while you are riding it.

 Bond of Flame and Iron